Qaswara98/Methods-and-tools-for-software-development-in-bioinformatics/README.md

 Alternative from main

-> [!This draft reflects our discussions and agreements up to this point.
+> [This draft reflects our discussions and agreements up to this point.
 It is subject to modification at any time should we decide to ]